Clydebank 3

 Refusing to be pushed down he kept coming back at the Clydebank goal and his determination paid off.

-In the opening minutes of the second half, he scored his first and Alloa's equaliser.
+In the opening minutes of the second half he scored his first and Alloa's equaliser.
 He ran in solo, caught McDonald out of position and unleashed a cracker into the corner of the net.

 Five minutes later he headed home a Marshall cross to put Alloa into the lead, but it looked as though their jubilation would be short-lived.

-Retaliating, Gerry O'Brien got caught in a goalmouth melee at the Alloa end and booted the ball out of a ruck of players into the net to put 'Bankies back on even terms.
+Retaliating, Gerry O'Brien got caught in a goalmouth melee at the Alloa end, and booted the ball out of a ruck of players into the net to put 'Bankies back on even terms.

-Alloa had now tasted the spoils of success, and it wasn't long before McCallan had scored his hat-trick.
+Alloa had now tasted the spoils of success and it wasn't long before McCallan had scored his hat-trick.
 One thing was sure, the Wasps hadn't lost their sting!

-In the 69th minute he gained possession close into the Clydebank goal and tapped the ball past McDonald.
+In the 69th minute he gained possession close in to the Clydebank goal and tapped the ball past McDonald.
 Again, for the second time in the match the Alloa players had that sweet taste in their mouths.

 And there was more to come.
 Cunningham, seconded only in the match by McCallan, wound up the game from the visitors' point of view with eight minutes of play left.